shawdm/darrenshaw_org/cv.md

 ## Skills
-Javascript, NodeJS, Java, PHP, CSS, DB2, MySQL, Postgres, IBM Watson Machine Learning, Apache Spark, CouchDB/Cloudant, Cloud Foundry, Bluemix, Photoshop, Sketch.
+Javascript, NodeJS, Java, PHP, CSS, Apache Spark, Elasticsearch, DB2, MySQL, Postgres, IBM Watson Machine Learning, CouchDB/Cloudant, Cloud Foundry, Bluemix, Photoshop, Sketch.

-I am able to learn new technology quickly, particularly at a stage where it is unreliable and with little or no documentation.
+I am able to learn new technology quickly, particularly at a stage where it is unreliable and with little documentation.
 The ability to work both with a customer (presenting project pitches, running design thinking workshops, writing bids) and the development team (design, code, project management and mentoring) across the full scope of a project is something I enjoy.

 Initially a weakness, mentoring is a skill I've developed in recent years and is now something that I take satisfaction from and am known for.